learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

 $ cp hello_world.rb hello_world_again.rb
 ```

-* If the command contains *two* file names, then it copy the contents of 1st
+If the command contains *two* file names, then it copies the contents of 1st
 file to the 2nd file.
 If the 2nd file doesn’t exist, then first it creates one
 and content is copied to it.
-But if it existed then it is simply overwritten
+If it existed then it is overwritten without any
-  without any warning.
-So be careful when you choose destination file name.

-* If the command has one or more arguments, specifying file names and following
-  those arguments, an argument specifying directory name then this command
-  copies each source file to the destination directory with the same name.
-It
+warning.
+It do the same if you specify file names with an argument specifying
-  will create the directory if it doesn't exist, but **if it exists then it will
-  be overwritten**, so be careful!
+directory name **if it exists then it will be overwritten**, so be careful!

 ```bash
 $ cp hello_world.rb hello_world_again.rb name_of_directory